CO-DIRECTORS: Colette Furcht and Leslie Moore are co-directors of transportation.

 RCSD owns and operates 65 full-sized buses (including 19 propane-powered vehicles).

 The district's maintenance department has been recognized by the New York State Department of Transportation as "among the best" vehicle maintenance programs statewide with a 96.6% pass rate.
-RCSD drivers traveled 1,207,312 miles in 2012-2013 transporting students to 7 public schools, 11 non-public schools and 8 special education schools.
+RCSD drivers travel approximately 1,207,312 miles transporting students to 7 public schools, 11 non-public schools and 8 special education schools.

 DISTRICT PURCHASES A NEW SITE FOR BUS GARAGE

 (SEE SEQRA STUDY.)
 (SEE POWERPOINT PRESENTATION on the a possible site for the BUS GARAGE.)